-The new Gravesend bus hub will be the gateway to the town centre, and the improved facilities will set a welcoming tone for those arriving by bus or rail.
+The new Gravesend bus hub is the gateway to the town centre, and the improved facilities set a welcoming tone for those arriving by bus or rail.

 - deliver a fully integrated sustainable transport network, allowing the user to transfer seamlessly between modes making sustainable transport a real alternative to the private car

 - increase pedestrian space, forming centralised waiting areas, and to install new prioritised crossings